bahrus/xt-f/README.md

 It provides an api, so that fragments can be passed in and managed, keeping things flat.

-Combined with [sceadu-fæx](https://github.com/bahrus/sceadu-fax)[TODO], it can behave similar (but certainly not identically) to the slot element within shadow DOM, though its scope may be more limited.
+Combined with [sceadu-fæx](https://github.com/bahrus/sceadu-fax)[TODO], it can behave similarly (but certainly not identically) to the slot element within shadow DOM, though its scope may be more limited.

 ## Syntax